sebastianha/angular-bootstrap-multiselect/README.md

 angular-bootstrap-multiselect
 ==========================

-Bootstrap styled multiselect directive for AngularJS
+A multiselect dropdown list for AngularJS styled to fit the Twitter Bootstrap standard design

 Screenshot: